LoopKit/loopdocs/docs/browser/bb-errors.md

 ## Handle the `FastLane API Key` Error

 !!! important "Browser Build Temporary Issue"
-    Over the last few weeks, the ability to add identifiers has been degrading and we provided what we thought was a solution - it was not.

-    If your build is failing, reach out to see if the failure reason is something we can fix, but otherwise, please wait.

-    We are confident that the connection between *GitHub* Actions and *Apple* will be fixed.
-For now, please be patient.
+    *Apple* made a modification in May 2025 that impacted Browser Build for builders who needed to renew their certificates or generate Identifiers.

+    A partial update was instituted on 13 June 2025 for Loop (with other apps like LoopCaregiver, LoopFollow and Trio updated about that time).
+This restored the ability for current builders to build again.

+    * If you previously built and had a valid certificate, you probably did not notice the issue
+    * If you previously built, but needed to renew your certificate, you were not able to build for a few weeks but that is now resolved

+    It took several weeks for the change at *Apple* to propagate through all the `API Keys`.
+Thus an adhoc fix worked initially but then stopped working.
+An update to fastlane (the code the communicates between *Apple* and *GitHub*) is now in the released Loop code (3.6.1 and newer).

-We have removed the section on getting a new Fastlane API Key - that is not the solution to what turns out to be a bigger problem.
+We have removed the section on getting a new Fastlane API Key - that is not the solution to what turned out to be a change made by *Apple*.

 The rest of this section has some steps that may be needed in the future.
-Do not follow any of these steps at this time - they will not help until the underlying connection between *GitHub* Actions and *Apple* is working again.
+Do not follow any of these steps at this time unless a mentor has suggested it or you have a specific error case where one of these steps is recommended.

 ## Other Help Steps

 These help steps might be needed so the documentation is here.

-!!! important "Browser Build Temporary Issue"
-    Do not follow any of these steps a this time - they will not help until the underlying connection between *GitHub* Actions and *Apple* is working again.

 ### Delete `Match-Secrets`